Stochastic Sign Descent Methods: New Algorithms and Better Theory: Success Probabilities and Gradient Noise

-\end{lemma} Now we remove SGC and give an adaptive condition on mini-batch size for the SPB assumption to hold. \begin{lemma}[see \ref{apx:lemma-SPB-via-minibatch}] Let $\sigma_i^2=\sigma_i^2(x)$ be the variance and $\nu_i^3=\nu_i^3(x)$ be the 3th central moment of $\hat{g}_i(x)$, $1\le i\le d$.
+\end{lemma} Now we remove SGC and give an adaptive condition on mini-batch size of stochastic gradient for the SPB assumption to hold. \begin{lemma}[see \ref{apx:lemma-SPB-via-minibatch}] Let $\sigma_i^2=\sigma_i^2(x)$ be the variance and $\nu_i^3=\nu_i^3(x)$ be the 3th central moment of $\hat{g}_i(x)$, $1\le i\le d$.
 Then SPB assumption holds if mini-batch size

 \end{lemma}

 Finally, we compare SPB with the standard bounded variance assumption in the sense of differential entropy.

 \begin{lemma}[see \ref{apx:lemma-SPB-via-entropy}] Differential entropy of a probability distribution under the bounded variance assumption is bounded, while under the SPB assumption it could be arbitrarily large. \end{lemma}